arnicuscTeam/ACP-Eligibility/README.md

 If the target geography is Congressional District, we add a flag indicating if the district is Democratic or Republican.
 1 means that the district is Democratic and 0 means that the district is Republican.
 The code that does this can be
 found: [addCDFlag](Code/USAC/collect_acp_data.py).

+All of these functions are combined into one function called [ZCTAtoTargetGeography](Code/USAC/collect_acp_data.py).
+This takes in the target geography and returns the ACP Tracker data crosswalked to the target geography.